 - Initiative and drive: the ability to take the initiative, work independently and seek out new opportunities.

 - IT literacy: knowledge of software such as Microsoft Office Suite, Outlook, Adobe Programs and typing skills is required.
-A bonus would be knowing about other softwares that could help with the day-to-day work.
+Plus, knowing about other software that could help with the day-to-day work.

 - Time-management skills: Working on several projects means a lot of multitasking.
 This requires the ability to manage your own time and ensure that you can deliver on timelines.